axfelix/moveit/README.md

 #### OSX

-Download and run either of the zipped OSX installers .
-You may be prompted to install XCode during the install process; this should be pretty much automatic on newer OSX versions, but can be tricky if you're on Lion or older (let me know).
+Download and run either of the zipped OSX installers.
 You can then create and transfer bag using this script by right-clicking on any folder in your Finder and selecting "Deposit to SFU Archives" from the context menu (this line may simply read "Create bag" in older versions):

 ![][3]